The Great Book of Ireland: Description

 All the contributors worked directly onto the large vellum pages, handmade by Joe Katz, and their work was unified by a calligrapher, Denis Brown, aided by design consultant Trevor Scott S.D.I.
-The Book is bound by Anthony Cains and housed in a box by Eric Pearce with a silver clasp by Brian Clarke.
+The Book was bound by Anthony Cains and is housed in a box by Eric Pearce with a silver clasp by Brian Clarke.

 The Book was a joint venture between Clashganna Mills Trust Ltd and Poetry Ireland Ltd. Business manager for the project was Eamonn Martin, and the editors were Theo Dorgan and Gene Lambert.

 Clashganna Mills Trust is a charity that aims at dignity through independent living for people with disabilities.
 Poetry Ireland wished to build a national poetry centre with theatre and library facilities.
 Both organisations, while receiving public funds, are committed to a large measure of self-financing.
 Both recognised at an early stage the need for a bold, imaginative fundraising venture, which would provide a measure of much-needed capital.

 When Eamonn Martin and Gene Lambert of Clashganna Mills met Theo Dorgan of Poetry Ireland in March 1989, what all had in mind was a project that would raise substantial funds while at the same time being a venture worthwhile in itself.
 Out of that meeting came the first tentative idea of the Great Book.
 Clashganna had previously produced a book, The Land of Punt, with paintings by Lambert and poems by Paul Durcan.
 This new book, however, would be very different.

 The original idea was to create a handmade book of poems, on vellum, written and illustrated by a single artist.
 Within days, this had developed into a book with images by a single artist, in which the poems, perhaps 50 in all, would be written in their own hand by the contributing poets.